UCSC-Treehouse/r-intro-2/docs/data_frames.md

 * `a | b ` -- "or", TRUE if either `a` or `b` or both are TRUE.
 * `! a   ` -- "not" , TRUE if `a` is FALSE, and FALSE if `a` is TRUE.

-The `blash` column of `sample_metadata` tells which countries are in the Organisation for Economic Co-operation and Development, and the `g77` column tells which countries are in the Group of 77 (an alliance of developing nations).
-We could see which OECD countries are in the southern hemisphere with:
+The `age_at_dx` column of `sample_metadata` tells the age at which the person was diagnosed.
+We could see which gliomas occured in people over 65 with:

 ```r